sa501428/hic-format/HiCFormatV10.md

 A materialized descriptor MUST address a page index, except that an all-empty matrix may use `(pageIndexPosition, pageIndexLength, pageCount, logicalBlockCount) = (0, 0, 0, 0)`.
 For a non-empty materialized resolution, `logicalBlockCount` MUST equal the sum of the `blockCount` fields in all its pages.
 A derived descriptor MUST set all four storage fields to zero.
 Its `valueType`, grid metadata, statistics, and auxiliary vectors describe the target resolution, not the source.

+Every descriptor in a cis matrix record, including a derived or empty descriptor, MUST use `ROTATED_CIS`.
+Every descriptor in a trans matrix record MUST use `RECTANGULAR`.
+This invariant lets readers reject geometry ambiguity before fetching pages.

 Within one matrix record, a derived descriptor and its declared source descriptor MUST have the same `valueType`.
 A missing chromosome-pair footer entry denotes an all-zero `COUNT_UINT` matrix.
 Therefore a file using `SCORE_FLOAT32` for any omitted chromosome pair MUST instead emit an explicit matrix record for that pair, even when it has no occupied cells.

 ### F. Logical Block Geometry